dosyacat/CS180-group-proj/README.md

 The Interface.UserServiceInterface provides essential user-related functionalities in Java apps, including security checks, friendship, message handling, and privacy settings.
 These methods enable efficient user interaction and security management within the application environment.

+## Interface.ServerConnectClientInterface.java

+ServerConnectClientInterface is an interface facilitating client-server connectivity management, featuring methods to access and set sockets and usernames, along with a run function for task execution.